gaurav-narra/gaurav-narra.github.io/_posts/2016-03-10-check-number-power-of-2.markdown

 ---
 layout: post
-title:  "Check number is a power of 2"
+title:  "Check if number is a power of 2"
 date:   2016-03-10 3:55:35 +0530
 categories: jekyll update
 ---